danbev/learning-ai/notes/llama.cpp/vision-model-issue.md

 ### Llama 3.2 Vision Instruct Model issues
+This is an issue I ran into while exploring the new Vision API in llama.cpp (not merged yet) and trying to get Llama 3.2 Vision Instruct to work with the model.

 ### Issue with callback in build_mllama
 TODO: document the issue that I ran into with the callback in build_mllama.